codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 ## Working directories in a composition

-By default all services that take part in a composition will use as working directory the one defined by the respective image.
+By default, all services that take part in a composition will use as working directory the one defined by the respective image.
 If you want to change that, you need to use the `working_dir` parameter at the service level.

 Here is an example: